grahamdaw/my-svelte-template/README.md

 The supported environment variables can be defined in a `.env` file.
 You can copy and configure the template [`.env.example`](.env.example) to `.env` to get started.

-The easiest way to set uop the project is to install [Node Version Manager](https://github.com/nvm-sh/nvm) and [direnv](https://github.com/direnv/direnv) to load and unload environment depending on the current directory.
+The easiest way to set up the project is to install [Node Version Manager](https://github.com/nvm-sh/nvm) and [direnv](https://github.com/direnv/direnv) to load and unload environment depending on the current directory.

 This project contains a [`.envrc`](.envrc) file to automatically set the correct node and environment.